AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/What_Is_JS/README.md

 ### async and defer

-There are actually two modeern features we can use to bypass the problem of the blocking script--`async` and `defer` (which we saw above).
+There are actually two modern features we can use to bypass the problem of the blocking script--`async` and `defer` (which we saw above).
 Let's look at the difference between these two.

 Scripts loaded using the `async` atribute (see below) will download the script without blocking rendering the page and will execute it as soon as the script finishes downloading.
 You get no guarantee that scripts will run in any specific order, only that they will not stop the rest of the page from displaying.
 It is best to use `async` when the scripts in the page run independently from each other and depend on no other script on the page.